kubernetes/enhancements/keps/sig-node/5474-enable-writable-cgroups/README.md

 ###### Are there any tests for feature enablement/disablement?

-**Yes**.
-E2E tests will verify:
+Tests will verify:

-- Feature gate disabled: API rejects pods with cgroupOptions field
+- Feature gate disabled: the apiserver drops `cgroupOptions` from new Pods and preserves it on existing Pods
 - Feature gate enabled: API accepts and kubelet processes the field correctly
 - Runtime compatibility testing with and without feature support